IkramBlsl/Projet_SMA/README.md

 ## Consumer Producer Agent System

-The Consumer Producer Agent System simulates an environment where agents consume and produce different types of merchandise.
+The Consumer Producer Agent System simulates an environment where agents consume and produce different types of products.
 The agents interact with each other by buying, selling, and monitoring satisfaction levels based on their consumption and production.
 [projetSMA.pdf](https://github.com/IkramBlsl/Projet_SMA/files/13692527/projetSMA.pdf)

 ## Features

 - Agent Interaction: Agents can communicate, buy, and sell merchandise among each other.
-- Consumption & Production: Agents can consume and produce various types of merchandise.
+- Consumption & Production: Agents can consume and produce various types of products.
 - Satisfaction Management: Agents' satisfaction levels change based on their consumption and trade experiences.
 - Dynamic Behavior: The system provides cyclic behaviors to simulate production, consumption, and trade decisions.